OHDSI/Kala/README.md

 Introduction
 ============
-kala takes one or more instantiated cohort as input and produces time series features, decomposition's, statistical summaries and convenient visualizations.
+Kala takes one or more instantiated cohort as input and produces time series features, decomposition's, statistical summaries and convenient visualizations.

 Features
 ========
 - Takes an instantiated valid cohort as input object.
--

 Screenshot
 ==========